Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: DT theory background

 \subsection{Affinizing BPS Lie algebras}

-For pairs $(\tilde{Q},\tilde{W})$ of a tripled quiver with potential there is extra structure on the CoHA $\CoHA_{\tilde{Q},\tilde{W}}$, ultimately derived from a factorization structure on the stack of representations of the Jacobi algebra.
-We briefly describe this here; full details for more general 3-Calabi--Yau completions of 2-Calabi--Yau categories will appear in joint work with Tasuki Kinjo.
-In the special case in which $Q$ is the one-loop quiver, i.e. the case we need for the main results of this paper, this structure is as presented in \cite{KV19}. \smallbreak Under the isomorphism $j$ from \eqref{TJA} the element $j(\omega)$ is central in $\Jac(\tilde{Q},\tilde{W})$, so that every $\Jac(\tilde{Q},\tilde{W})$-module $\rho$ admits a canonical decomposition as a $\Jac(\tilde{Q},\tilde{W})$-module
+For pairs $(\tilde{Q},\tilde{W})$ of a tripled quiver with potential there is extra structure on the CoHA $\CoHA^{\chi}_{\tilde{Q},\tilde{W}}$, ultimately derived from a factorization structure on the stack of representations of the Jacobi algebra.
+We briefly describe this here; full details for more general 3-Calabi--Yau completions of 2-Calabi--Yau categories will appear in joint work with Hennecart, Kinjo, Schiffmann and Vasserot.
+In the special case in which $Q$ is the one-loop quiver, i.e. the case we need for the main results of this paper, this structure can be extracted from \cite{KV19} via dimensional reduction. \smallbreak Under the isomorphism $j$ from \eqref{TJA} the element $j(\omega)$ is central in $\Jac(\tilde{Q},\tilde{W})$, so that every $\Jac(\tilde{Q},\tilde{W})$-module $\rho$ admits a canonical decomposition as a $\Jac(\tilde{Q},\tilde{W})$-module

 where $j(\omega)$ acts on $\rho_{\lambda}$ with unique generalised eigenvalue $\lambda$.
 From this one deduces (see \cite[Lem.4.1]{preproj}) that for $U\subset \BC$ an open ball, if one denotes by $\Mst_{\dd}^U(\tilde{Q})$ the open substack satisfying the condition that each $\omega_i$ acts with generalised eigenvalues inside $U$, the restriction